-150. The TOU contains a liquidated damages provision described in detail above.
-Ticketmaster is entitled to liquidated damages from Does 7-10 in accordance with such liquidated damages provision, in an amount to proven at trial, when the full extent of the requests for pages on Ticketmaster's website and mobile platform by Prestige, Prestige West, Renaissance, and the Additional Purchasers is ascertained.
+158. The TOU contains a liquidated damages provision described in detail above.
+Ticketmaster is entitled to liquidated damages from Does 7-10 in accordance with such liquidated damages provision, in an amount to proven at trial, when the full extent of the requests for pages on Ticketmaster's website and mobile platform by Prestige West, Renaissance, and the Additional Purchasers is ascertained.
 In addition, Ticketmaster is entitled to compensatory damages, in an amount to be proven at trial, for (i) abusive conduct that falls outside the scope of the liquidated damages provision, and (ii) as an alternative to liquidated damages should the liquidated damages provision be unenforceable for any reason.

-151. Ticketmaster is informed and believes that Does 7-10 intended to injure Ticketmaster or willfully and consciously disregarded Ticketmaster's rights.
+159. Ticketmaster is informed and believes that Does 7-10 intended to injure Ticketmaster or willfully and consciously disregarded Ticketmaster's rights.
 The defendants' conduct constitutes clear and convincing evidence of oppression, fraud and malice under California Civil Code Section 3294.
 As a result, Ticketmaster is entitled to an award of punitive damages against these defendants in an amount sufficient to deter them from future misconduct.

 Violation Of the Computer Fraud and Abuse Act, 18 U.S.C. § 1030 et seq.
-(Against Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8)
+(Against Prestige West, Renaissance, Additional Purchasers, and Does 7-8)

-152. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs.

-- 153. Ticketmaster's computers are involved in interstate and foreign commerce and communication, and are protected computers under 18 U.S.C.
-Section 1030(e)(2). - 154.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 knowingly and intentionally accessed Ticketmaster's computers without authorization or in excess of authorization as defined by Ticketmaster's TOU and the May 2015 cease and desist letter. - 155.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 obtained valuable information from Ticketmaster's ticketing systems, including but not limited to information on Ticketmaster's security measures and ticketing practices, and used that information to purchase tickets to resell at a profit. - 156.
-Defendants' conduct caused Ticketmaster a loss of over \$5000 in a one-year period.
-Among other things described in more detail in Paragraphs 40-55, Ticketmaster conducted several damage assessments, designed new security features, and diverted resources to combat defendants' unauthorized use of Ticketmaster's website and mobile platform. - 157.
-As a proximate result of these defendants' wrongful conduct, Ticketmaster suffered and continues to suffer significant damage and irreparable harm.
+- 160. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 161.
+Ticketmaster's computers are involved in interstate and foreign commerce and communication, and are protected computers under 18 U.S.C.
+Section 1030(e)(2). - 162.
+Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 knowingly and intentionally accessed Ticketmaster's computers without authorization or in excess of authorization, both generally and as defined by Ticketmaster's TOU and the May 2015 cease and desist letter. - 163.
+Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 not only accessed the Ticketmaster website and mobile app on numerous occasions after being repeatedly blocked, but used hacks, backdoors, and other nefarious means in excess of authorized use (e.g., exchanging cookies, hacking Verified Fan tickets and passwords, purchasing and cycling additional IP addresses, etc.), and obtained valuable, unauthorized information from Ticketmaster's ticketing systems, including but not limited to information on Ticketmaster's security measures and ticketing practices, and used that information to purchase tickets to resell at a profit.

+164. Defendants' conduct caused Ticketmaster a loss of over \$5000 in a one-year period.
+Among other things described in more detail in Paragraphs 40-58, Ticketmaster conducted several damage assessments, designed new security features, and diverted resources to combat defendants' unauthorized use of Ticketmaster's website and mobile platform and to attempt to block their use of the Ticketmaster system through various technological measures.

+165. As a proximate result of these defendants' wrongful conduct, Ticketmaster suffered and continues to suffer significant damage and irreparable harm.
 Therefore, Ticketmaster is entitled to an award of compensatory damages under 18 U.S.C.
 Section 1030(g).

 TWELFTH CLAIM FOR RELIEF Violation Of Computer Data Access and Fraud Act, Cal.
-Penal Code § 502 et (Against Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8)
+Penal Code § 502 et seq.
+(Against Prestige West, Renaissance, Additional Purchasers, and Does 7-8)